HomeControlHub

 Value for money

-A $399 hub is only good value if it meaningfully outperforms the $70 alternative for your specific use case.
-We compare hubs against alternatives at similar price points and assess total cost of ownership including required accessories.
+A $399 hub is only good value if it meaningfully outperforms the $70 alternative for your use case.
+We factor in total cost of ownership.

 Long-term support

-Smart home hubs are infrastructure — they should last 5+ years.
-We consider the manufacturer's history of platform changes, the size and activity of the user community, and whether the hub has an active development roadmap.
+Smart home hubs are infrastructure.
+We weigh the manufacturer's history of platform changes, community size, and active development roadmap.

 Philips Hue Starter Kit